juncture-digital/juncture/docs/README.md

 # What problem does this solve?

 Juncture's primary goal is to make the use of modern web technology (deep-zoom and panning for high-resolution images, interactive maps, etc) accessible to anyone with an interest in sharing something on the web, regardless of background or technical skills.
-In the [Quick Start guide](/quick-start), you can give it try and see for yourself.
+In the [Quick Start guide](/quick-start), you can give it a try and see for yourself.
 All that is required for this quick start (and to use Juncture generally) is an active Github account.
-If you already have one the "hard" part is done.
+If you already have one, the "hard" part is done.
 If not, you'll need to take a couple of minutes to signup with Github.
 Signing up for a Github account is free and painless.

 If you're looking for a set of easy-to-use tools for quickly creating web pages with engaging and interactive content with minimal setup and zero ongoing administration, Juncture might be exactly what you need.